erikt/MiamiStateMachine/README.md

 ## Finding the shortest path between states

-The state machine can tell how to get from a state to another state with the fewest number of events:
+The state machine can tell how to get from one state to another with the fewest events:

 ```
 let path = stateMachine?.shortestPath(from: .s1, to: .s3)